Chicken Tikka Masala Pizza is obviously not your regular pizza. I guess you could call it a fusion dish.

 - Add chicken pieces, cooking until browned, about 5 minutes

-- Add tomato paste mixture, stirring until fragrant
+- Add spice and tomato paste mixture, stirring until fragrant

 - Simmer about 5 minutes